Definición de dial en inglés:

 - Grabbing the telephone and quickly dialing the phone number, he wondered why he hadn't thought of this sooner.

 dial something down

-- Adjust the control on an electrical device so as to reduce the level of sound, light, heat, etc. produced: after 15 minutes of frustration, someone on the stand took the hint and dialled down the musicMás ejemplos en oraciones
+- Adjust the control on an electrical device so as to reduce the level of sound, light, heat, etc., produced: after 15 minutes of frustration, someone on the stand took the hint and dialed down the musicMás ejemplos en oraciones

 - You can extend the battery life by dialling down the screen brightness.